CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 ## 📝 CYF blog

 Imagine that two people are writing a blog.
-Ahmed and Naima are co-authoring a blog to document the things they're struggling with whilst learning to code.
+Ahmed and Naima are writing a blog together about their struggles learning coding.

 The published blog is live here 👉 [CYF educational blog](https://git-demo-week1.netlify.app/)